 This is a valid question – as long as the tariff in question is a genuinely green one that increases the overall level of renewables going into the grid, rather than simply claiming a proportion of what’s already there.
 However:

 - generating your own power on-site gives you a far greater awareness of your consumption and how to optimise it, something we all need to do.

 - since the inverter needs mains power to operate, a power cut makes the panels useless.
 By adding a battery, though, you can reduce the impact of outages – a depressingly common occurrence here in the country. (*edit: Again, though, see my later post on home batteries.)

 - as electricity prices fluctuate – and more-than-likely increase significantly – your own solar panels will operate as a buffer to mitigate those costs.

 - perhaps most importantly, at present there just isn’t enough renewable energy to run the grid – it needs all the help it can get.
 In contributing, you’re helping the many who lack the space or the money to install solar panels of their own.

 Given that we’ve three properties on one supply, we already use a lot of electricity on site: 17-18,000kWh every year.
 And as we increasingly electrify our lives to reduce our gas and oil consumption, demand is only going to grow.
 By the time our holiday cottage guests are arriving in their EVs and we’re heating with pumps rather than oil boilers, our annual usage is going to be huge.

-Which is why – as much as the outdated local infrastructure allows – I plan to at least double our current on-site PV generation, and optimise its usage with batteries.
+Which is why – as much as the outdated local infrastructure allows – I plan to at least double our current on-site PV generation, and optimise its usage with batteries (*edit – maybe not the battery bit).
 Not just because it makes financial sense, or because it feels good to be contributing to the renewable energy available to everyone else, but because there’s a strange thrill that comes from knowing your entire home is running off sunshine, and that a boiling hot solar-powered shower awaits at the end of the day.